What is acoustic neuroma? (Vestibular schwannoma)

 What happens during an MRI exam for aucous neuroma?

 If tumor disease is suspected, the doctor will have an MRI done.
 This can be used to definitively determine if it is a tumor.
-The patient is then pushed on a couch into the diagnostic tube, where cross-sectional images of the inside of the body are made using magnetic fields and electromagnetic waves.
+The patient is then pushed into the diagnostic tube on a couch, where cross-sectional images of the inside of the body are made using magnetic fields and electromagnetic waves.
 A contrast agent is sometimes also injected into the vein for better visibility.
 The MRI examination itself does not cause radiation exposure.
 Because of the narrow tube and the loud noise the machine produces, some patients often find the procedure uncomfortable.

 What is the treatment/therapy for aucous neuroma?

 The disease can be treated in several ways.
 Either one waits to see if the tumor changes.
-MRI images are taken regularly for this purpose, or radiation and surgery are used.
+This involves regular MRI scans, or radiation and surgery.

 For smaller growths, doctors often choose to simply wait in a controlled manner and monitor the growth via MRI scans.
 In older patients, the tumor usually does not change in size or even regresses.
 As long as the patient has no symptoms, they try to avoid radiation or interventions through surgery.